Regular Reminders & Useful Information

 Children need their playtimes and enjoy being with their friends in the playground or on the MUGA.
 Our School Uniform Policy states that children should have a warm and waterproof coat in the winter, as we go outside in all weathers.
 In the summer, we ask that children come to school already wearing long lasting sun cream and with a sun hat, as lunchtime is at the hottest part of the day.

 Please provide your child with a named water bottle.
 Water is crucial to being healthy and ready to learn and children have access to their bottles at regular intervals throughout the day.
 They have water jugs on the tables at lunchtime too.
 Please do not put anything other than water in your child’s bottle.
-We ask children to take them home at the end of the week in order that they can be cleaned.
+We ask children to take them home everyday in order that they can be cleaned.

 All school lunch orders need to be placed in advance via the Parentpay website.
 This can be done daily, weekly or monthly.
 Orders should be placed by 8.30am on the day.
 Catering for a large number of children is made difficult when orders are not placed in advance and it can disappoint and upset the children when we are not able to provide the meal that they were expecting.